Pecacheu/Utils.js/README.md

 - `node build meta` Build & export metafile

 # Router
 A super-lightweight minimal web server engine for Node.js.
-Easy to use, but safe from naughty tricks like directory traversal, built-in support for common MIME types, client caching via the `etag` header, and even streaming media download via `content-range`.
+Easy to use, but safe from naughty tricks like directory traversal.
+Built-in support for common MIME types, client caching via the `etag` header, and even streaming media download via `content-range`.

 ```js
 import http from 'http';